 Chicago has an extensive subway system with many lines.
 What differs from many cities though, is that in downtown, the part called the Loop, the trains from most lines go high above ground instead of underneath it, adding a special character to the city.
 That makes it also possible to actually see things from the trains.
 These kind of trains are called "L trains" (Loop trains).
 The trains are, just like in New York, extremely old fashioned, especially compared to China or many European cities.
 There are also buses in Chicago, with pretty good connections for an American city, much better then for example New York and LA.

-We flew to Chicago from Toronto, after visiting Toronto and Niagara Falls, by United to O'Hare, one of the world's largest airports.
+In the hot summer of June 2016, we flew to Chicago from Toronto, after visiting Toronto and Niagara Falls, by United to O'Hare, one of the world's largest airports.
 From there we took the subway to Lincoln Park.
 We stayed in Chicago for 4 full days, and one evening, not enough time to see everything we wanted to, but enough to spot the main sights, a guided boat tour and one of the large museums.

 We stayed at the Chicago Getaway Hostel in Lincoln Park, one of Chicago's best neighbourhoods.
 It is a quiet neighbourhood north of downtown, filled with beautiful townhouses and about 15 minutes walk to the beach.
 Getaway is a very fresh hostel, with bright, modern interiors inside a historic red brick town house building at Arlington Place.
 Breakfast was included, it was simple but good, the breakfast room is large, and even has an outdoor terrace.
 There are also computers with internet, free to lend, the wi-fi was not so good though.
 The room was very simple without private bathroom and just a small window that couldn't be opened, but after all it is one of the cheapest places to stay in Chicago and the staff is very friendly and helpful, and has overall a great atmosphere.
 If you can stand to take the subway from Lincoln Park and walk a couple of blocks to get there every evening and morning, it is definately worth it.
 Every day we walked to the Fullerton subway station and caught the brown line train to the Loop.